+As was explained previously, we could not apply DLAM (Transformer) on fuzzy hashes with potentially unlimited length due to hardware constraints.
+This does not mean that future research should shy away from exploring this area, we leave the realization open for future research.

+Another interesting avenue is to extend DLAM beyond the binary classification of anomalies, which we explored in this work.
+We expect DLAM to also improve results for unsupervised fragment and outlier detection, content retrieval, and multi-class file classification based on fuzzy hashes, but leave the empirical proof for future work.

-{\bfseries Acknowledgments.} We thank Harald Bayer and Thomas Göbel from the Digital Forensics group at CODE of the Universität der Bundeswehr München, Germany for the fruitful discussions and valuable insights.
-This work was further supported by the German Ministry of Education and Research (BMBF) within the framework program ``Research for Civil Security'' of the German Federal Government, project KISTRA (reference no. 13N15343).
+\paragraph{Acknowledgements} This work was supported by the German Ministry of Education and Research (BMBF) within the framework program ``Research for Civil Security'' of the German Federal Government, project KISTRA (reference no. 13N15343).
 It also benefited from the National Research Center for Applied Cybersecurity ATHENE, a joint effort of BMBF and the Hessian Ministry of Higher Education, Research, Science and the Arts (HMWK).